-When negative experiences occur in our lives, how we remember those experiences greatly affects our mental health and how we encounter the world around us.
-We can often feel trapped in the negative memories that situations have produced and find it difficult to move forward.
+How we remember negative experiences greatly affects our mental health and how we encounter the world around us.
+We can often feel trapped in negative memories and find it difficult to move forward.
 Eye movement desensitization and reprocessing (EMDR) therapy is a treatment that can help those who have had traumatic experiences make peace with their past.

 The Eye Movement Desensitization and Reprocessing Institute, Inc. defines EMDR therapy as a type of psychotherapy created to “alleviate the distress associated with traumatic memories” by exploring negative emotional experiences in small doses while focusing on external stimuli, such as lateral eye movements, hand tapping and sound.
 EMDR therapy is built on the notion that when a traumatic event occurs, the mind naturally begins to heal itself and build resilience to move towards mental health.
 Unfortunately, sometimes mental blocks prevent an individual from processing negative situations, causing the individual to experience the negative emotional, mental and physical distress surrounding the traumatic event long after the event occurred.